A topic from the subject of Calibration in Chemistry.

 Key Points

-• Purpose: They establish a relationship between instrument response and analyte concentration.
+• Purpose: To establish a relationship between instrument response and analyte concentration, ensuring accurate and reliable measurements.

 • Types:

-• Working standards: Prepared from primary or secondary standards, used for daily instrument calibration.
+• Working standards: Prepared from primary or secondary standards and used for daily instrument calibration.
+They are more susceptible to degradation and should be prepared frequently.

 • Preparation: Calibration standards should be: